Today we are expecting a fine day with some morning cloud, light winds and sea breezes.

-It's a one-clothing layer day today with a high of 22 and an overnight low of 15 degrees.
+It’s a one-clothing layer day today with a high of 28 and an overnight low of 16 degrees.
+Humidity is 99 per cent.